Diagnostic Medical Sonography

 - How much does the program cost?
-You can find the current tuition and fees on page 13 of this guide, plus the cost of books and clinical uniforms.
+You can find the current tuition and fees on the last page of the advising guide, plus the cost of books and clinical uniforms.
 Tuition and fees are subject to change at any time by the LCC Board of Trustees.

 - How can I apply for financial aid?
 You may find more information by visiting the LCC website at: www.lcc.edu and typing in under keyword "financial aid."

 - Is there any assistance for a single parent or displaced homemaker?
 Yes, we have an excellent resource in our Women's Resource Center.
 They are on the LCC webpage, or you may reach them at: (517) 483-1199.
 Single students and male students should also apply at the Women's Resource Center.

 - Why does it matter when I apply for the DMS program?
 In the event of a tie, the student who has the oldest date of application will be given the seat over an applicant with more credentials.
 Applicants should have their application in 30 days prior to April 1st and may want to send their application certified, return-receipt or overnight to obtain proof of delivery.

 - Can I apply to more than one program within

 Lansing Community College?
 Yes, students may apply and have